kulcsarrudolf/pasztor.at/_posts/2020-06-10-ssh-direct-to-docker.md

 ## Use cases

 Creating a custom SSH server that launches containers goes way beyond simple web hosting.
-Imagine a school where stundents need to access temporary environments.
+Imagine a school where students need to access temporary environments.
 Or a Linux / security education environment.
 These cases of firing up workloads on demand is what the cloud and Kubernetes were basically made for, but there is no simple way to SSH into them.